paynl/POS.SDK/docs/sdk-react-native.md

       androidXBrowser = "1.8.0"

-      paynlPackage = "sdk.softpos" // <-- Allows you to switch between different version of the SDK (currently only softpos is supported, but sunmi hardpos is in development) paynlVersion = "0.0.26" // <-- The SDk version being used.
-Check the Paynl docs to see the latest version }
+      paynlPackage = "sdk.softpos" // <-- Allows you to switch between different version of the SDK (currently only softpos is supported, but sunmi hardpos is in development) paynlVersion = "<LATEST_VERSION_HERE>" // <-- The SDK version being used.
+Check the Paynl docs to see the latest version
+    }
 }
 ```